immu10/AES-and-RSA-data-storage/README.md

 - User passwords and sensitive data should be stored securely (hashed and salted) — please review before deployment.

 - This project is a prototype and should be audited for security before use in a real hospital environment.

+##RESULTS on #MY machine
+To evaluate the efficiency and scalability of the hybrid encryption system, we conducted performance tests using large synthetic datasets ranging from several megabytes to multiple records.

+AES encryption/decryption throughput consistently exceeded 200 MB/s on datasets around 5–7 MB in size, demonstrating excellent symmetric encryption performance suitable for large payloads.

+RSA encryption and decryption of AES keys showed minimal overhead, with typical times below 10 milliseconds per key, enabling fast secure key management across multiple user roles.

+The combined two-layer envelope encryption maintained low total processing times even when encrypting and decrypting hundreds of records, confirming the system’s scalability.

+Benchmarks include encryption time, decryption time, and throughput measurements to give a comprehensive view of system performance.

+These results affirm that the system is capable of securing large volumes of sensitive data with strong cryptographic guarantees, while remaining performant enough for practical, real-world use.